 Multiple Chemical Sensitivity

-Multiple Chemical Sensitivity is an abnormal reactivity to common contaminants and common chemicals in the environment that adversely affect quality of life, also known as “Environmental Illness”.
+Multiple Chemical Sensitivity is a perceived abnormal reactivity to common contaminants and chemicals in the environment that adversely affect quality of life, also known as “Environmental Illness”.

 By Dr Adrian Morris